-Ethical Moments: Dr. Jonke discussed how imperative it is for CEBJA Members to write at least one Ethical Moment Article per year because the column will no longer exist without submissions.
+Ethical Moments: Dr. Jonke reiterated that it is imperative for CEBJA members to write at least one Ethical Moment article per year because the column will no longer exist without submissions.
 To reach the goal of having a pool of articles to select from, Dr. Jonke announced several new initiatives to help members start writing and presented the following resolution which was adopted by voice vote after discussion.

-Resolved, that each member of the Council on Ethics, Bylaws and Judicial Affairs Is responsible for the submission of at least one (1) Ethical Moment article per year while serving on the Council for publication in The Journal of the American Dental Association,

-And be it further,
+Resolved, that each member of the Council on Ethics, Bylaws and Judicial Affairs Is responsible for the submission of at least one (1) Ethical Moment article per year while serving on the Council for publication in The Journal of the American Dental Association, and be it further,

-Any Council member wishing assistance in developing topics and in content development for their Ethical Moment obligation should contact Council staff Nanette Elster or Earl Sewell to schedule that assistance.
+Resolved, that any Council member wishing assistance in developing topics and in content development for their Ethical Moment obligation should contact Council staff Nanette Elster or Earl Sewell to schedule that assistance.